KristaJoy/sqlalchemy-challenge/README.md

 Looks like really nice weather!

 I also calculated the daily rainfall average.
-Finding that I'd most like to stay out of the rain near the weather stations in Pearl City or Waikiki, as they had the least rain.
+Finding that I'd most like to stay out of the rain near the weather stations in Pearl City or Waikiki, as they had the least amount of rainfall.

 Finally, I calculated the daily temperature normals for the week of my trip.
 I created an area plot of the high, low, and average temps over the first week in August.